secureblue/secureblue.dev/content/FAQ.md

 ### [How do I enable printing?](#printing)
 {: #printing}

 To enable printing using [CUPS](https://en.wikipedia.org/wiki/CUPS), run `ujust toggle-cups`.
 Note that this enables printing support, but still leaves printer discovery disabled for security reasons.
-The cups printer discovery service increases attack surface significantly and has a recent history of [severe vulnerabilities](https://www.redhat.com/en/blog/red-hat-response-openprinting-cups-vulnerabilities).
+The CUPS printer discovery service increases attack surface significantly and has a recent history of [severe vulnerabilities](https://www.redhat.com/en/blog/red-hat-response-openprinting-cups-vulnerabilities).

 ### [Why am I unable to start containers?](#container-userns)
 {: #container-userns}